TNRA's constitution

 [added 28 April 1994, amended 29 April 2003 and 10 April 2014]

-Shall be open to residents of properties in the neighbourhood of the properties belonging to the Newington Trust.
+Shall be open to residents of properties in the neighbourhood of the properties belonging to the Newington Trust and elsewhere at the discretion of the Committee.
 Eligibility for associate membership shall be decided by the TNRA committee, based in part on the availability of other suitable residents’ associations.
 Associate members shall be eligible to attend all the Association’s meetings and events, to receive TNRA publications and communications and to serve on the General Committee.
 They shall have voting rights, except on matters specifically concerning the relationship of full TNRA members with the landlords or their managing agents.

 3 MANAGEMENT